Bensalem, PA Bankruptcy Lawyer

 In addition to carrying the weight of immense debt, people considering bankruptcy often suffer from harassment from aggressive, persistent creditors.
 Relentless creditor contacts and debt collection attempts via phone, mail, and email can cause debtors to live in fear, stress, and anxiety.
 Fortunately, bankruptcy provides immediate relief.

-When an individual files a petition for bankruptcy, they instantly fall under the protection of a court injunction known as the automatic stay.
-The main purpose of the automatic stay is to freeze collection actions while a bankruptcy is in progress, giving the debtor time to assemble their resources and make financial arrangements for the future.
+When an individual files a petition for bankruptcy, they instantly fall under the protection of a court injunction known as an automatic stay.
+The main purpose of an automatic stay is to freeze collection actions while a bankruptcy is in progress, giving the debtor time to assemble their resources and make financial arrangements for the future.
 When you file a petition for bankruptcy, your creditors will be notified, and they will be prohibited by law from continuing to contact you or make collection attempts.

 Other Benefits of Filing for Bankruptcy for Bensalem Debtors

 An automatic stay is one of the most beneficial and powerful tools bankruptcy affords a debtor.
 Not only does it prohibit phone calls and collection letters from creditors, but it also stops any pending litigation against a debtor.
 Staying pending lawsuits offers a debtor several benefits.
 For example, a judgment in a collection action grants a creditor a lien on any real property the debtor owns.
 Filing for bankruptcy can prevent these judgments, stopping unsecured debt from encumbering your home.